-- 51. SBA.
-U.S. Small Business Administration. - 52.
-Second-Tier Subcontractor. a firm that has been awarded a Subcontract by a First-Tier Subcontractor. - 53.
+- 52. SBA.
+U.S. Small Business Administration. - 53.
+Second-Tier Subcontractor. a firm that has been awarded a Subcontract by a First- Tier Subcontractor. - 54.
 Small Business Concern.
-A small business concern is an existing small business, as defined by Section 3 of the Small Business Act and the Small Business Administration regulations implementing it (13 CFR Part 121) with specific size limits for each assigned North American Industry Classification System (NAICS) code based on the average gross receipts for itself and its affiliates for the previous five years, and whose average annual gross receipts (including those of its affiliates) for the previous three fiscal years does not exceed the statutory cap of \$30.40 million (or as adjusted for inflation by the Secretary of DOT) pursuant to 49 CFR Section 26.65(b). - 54.
+A small business concern is an existing small business, as defined by Section 3 of the Small Business Act and the Small Business Administration regulations implementing it (13 CFR Part 121) with specific size limits for each assigned North American Industry Classification System (NAICS) code based on the average gross receipts for itself and its affiliates for the previous five years, and whose average annual gross receipts (including those of its affiliates) for the previous three fiscal years does not exceed the statutory cap of \$30.72 million (or as adjusted for inflation by the Secretary of DOT) pursuant to 49 CFR Section 26.65(b). - 55.
 Small Business Entity (SBE).
-A small business defined as follows: - 1.
-A small business concern; - 2.
-Which is at least 51% owned and controlled by one or more individuals, or in the case of any publicly owned business, in which at least 51% of the stock is owned by one or more individuals whose personal net worth does not exceed \$1.32 million; and - 3.
-Whose management and daily business operations are controlled by one or more of the individuals whose personal net worth is as described in 2. above. - 4.
-Firms certified as a DBE by the CUCP are presumed to have met requirements of subsections 1., 2., and 3. above. - 55.
+A small business defined as follows: - a.
+A small business concern; - b.
+Which is at least 51% owned and controlled by one or more individuals, or in the case of any publicly owned business, in which at least 51% of the stock is owned by one or more individuals whose personal net worth does not exceed \$2.047 million; and - c.
+Whose management and daily business operations are controlled by one or more of the individuals whose personal net worth is as described in b. above. - d.
+Firms certified as a DBE by the CUCP are presumed to have met requirements of subsections a., b., and c. above. - 56.
 Socially and Economically Disadvantaged Criteria.
-Criteria based on 49 CFR Part 26 (Appendix E) which the District applies on a case-by-case basis to applicants for DBE status who are not members of a racial, ethnic or gender group presumed to be socially and economically disadvantaged.
-A determination of social disadvantage should be made before proceeding to making a determination of economic disadvantage. - 56.
+Criteria based on 49 CFR Part 26 (Appendix E) which BART applies on a case-by-case basis to applicants for DBE status who are not members of a racial, ethnic or gender group presumed to be socially and economically disadvantaged.
+A determination of social disadvantage should be made before proceeding to making a determination of economic disadvantage. - 57.
 Subconsultant.
-A firm that has entered into a subcontract with a Consultant. - 57.
+A firm that has entered into a subcontract with a Consultant. - 58.
 Subcontract.
-A Contract entered into between a Contractor, Supplier, or Consultant with a Subcontractor, Subsupplier, or Subconsultant, respectively.

-- 58. Subrecipient.
-A recipient of DOT or other federal funded assistance which has received these funds from the District. - 59.
+A Contract entered into between a Contractor, Supplier, or Consultant with a Subcontractor, Subsupplier, or Subconsultant, respectively. - 59.
+Subrecipient.
+A recipient of DOT or other federal funded assistance which has received these funds from BART. - 60.
 Subsupplier.
-A firm that has entered into a Contract with a Supplier to provide supplies to the Supplier. - 60.
+A firm that has entered into a Contract with a Supplier to provide supplies to the Supplier. - 61.
 Supplier.
-A firm that has been awarded a Procurement Contract by BART or who provides supplies and/or materials to a Prime Construction Contractor or Contractor. - 61.
-Transit Vehicle Manufacturer.
-Any manufacturer whose primary business purpose is to manufacture vehicles specifically built for public mass transportation.
-Such vehicles include, but are not limited to: Buses, rail cars, trolleys, ferries, and vehicles manufactured specifically for paratransit purposes.
-Producers of vehicles that receive post-production alterations or retrofitting to be used for public transportation purposes (e.g., so-called cutaway vehicles, vans customized for service to people with disabilities) are also considered transit vehicle manufacturers.
-Businesses that manufacture, mass-produce, or distribute vehicles solely for personal use and for sale "off the lot" are not considered transit vehicle manufacturers.
+A firm that has been awarded a Procurement Contract by BART or who provides supplies and/or materials to a Prime Construction Contractor or Contractor. - 62.
+Transit Vehicle Manufacturer (TVM).
+Means any manufacturer whose primary business purpose is to manufacture vehicles built for mass transportation.
+Such vehicles include, but are not limited to buses, rail cars, trolleys, ferries, and vehicles manufactured specifically for paratransit purposes.
+Businesses that perform retrofitting or post-production alterations to vehicles so that such vehicles may be used for public transportation purposes are also considered TVMs.
+Businesses that manufacture, mass-produce, or distribute vehicles primarily for personal use are not considered TVMs.